mitric-lab/programming_theochem/src/01-fundamentals/05-arithmetic_operators.md

 If the result is not expressible in that type,
 (as in raising an integer to a negative power) the result is expressed as a float (or complex).
-In an unparenthesized sequence of power and unary operators, the operators are evaluated from right to left (this does not constrain the evaluation order for the operands), e.g.
+In an unparenthesised sequence of power and unary operators, the operators are evaluated from right to left (this does not constrain the evaluation order for the operands), e.g.
 ```python
 assert 2**2**3 == 2**(2**3) == 2**8 == 256